Stocks make gains, oil prices rise as OPEC raises production

-NEW YORK (AP) — Stocks turned higher in afternoon trading on Wall Street Thursday, but remained choppy amid wariness about economic growth and rising interest rates.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Thursday, but remained choppy amid wariness about economic growth and rising interest rates.

 Bond yields were relatively stable.
 The yield on the 10-year Treasury, which helps set interest rates on mortgages and other loans, fell to 2.92% from 2.93% from late Wednesday.